 Her closest friends remember her as a humble person who enjoyed calm.
 She neither appreciated questions invading somebody’s privacy nor considered it appropriate to talk about herself.
 Szymborska did not enjoy ostentation or celebrations – being declared the the Nobel laureate was considered "the Stockholm tragedy" by her friends, as it forced her to give more interviews in a month than she had faced in her life until the Nobel committee's decision in 1996.

-I had quite a happy life, but there was plenty of death and disenchantments in it - the poet said to Anna Bikont and Joanna Szczęsna for the album "Commemorative Junk, Friends and Dreams of Wisława Szymborska" (1997). - But of course I’d rather not talk about personal things, and I wouldn’t like others to talk about them as well.
+I had quite a happy life, but there was plenty of death and disenchantments in it.
+But of course I’d rather not talk about personal things, and I wouldn’t like others to talk about them as well.
 For people, I have a different face, that’s why I’m presented from the anecdotic side, as a happy person, who does nothing besides thinking up games and riddles. (…) When I’m down, worried I don’t go out to people.

 Wisława was Szymborska’s second name.
 Her first name was Maria, the dimunitive of which is Ichna (from Marychna).
 Ichna’s poetic talent revealed itself in early childhood, when her father, Wincenty, gave her a coin for each of her funny poems.